Human Rights Summer Fellowships

 The Center is pleased to offer Human Rights Summer Fellowships for students to work in partnership with a relevant organization or through community-based research, with the guidance and supervision of Stanford faculty.
-Stipends of up to $6,000 are available to undergraduates who commit to working full-time (35 hours/week) for a minimum of nine weeks either in the United States or abroad during the summer quarter.
+Stipends of up to $6,000 are available to undergraduates or grad students who commit to working full-time (35 hours/week) for a minimum of nine weeks either in the United States or abroad during the summer quarter.

-The Center intends these fellowships to be open-ended so that students may choose the summer experience that best fits their needs—either connecting with an organization to gain work experience relevant to a profession the student hopes to pursue, or spending the summer engaging in community-based research aimed at addressing a pressing local challenge or effecting positive social change.
+The Center intends these fellowships to be open-ended so that students may choose the summer experience that best fits their needs—either connecting with an organization to gain work experience relevant to a profession the student hopes to pursue or spending the summer engaging in community-based research aimed at addressing a pressing local challenge or effecting positive social change.
 Students may partner directly with a governmental, multilateral, or non-profit organization, or the corporate social responsibility wing of a for-profit business to work on promotion, monitoring, evaluation, or implementation of a discrete human rights or international justice project.
-Those interested in the research route would identify community members with whom they can work collaboratively to address their particular interest.
+Those interested in the research route would identify community members with whom they can work collaboratively to address their particular interests.
 Interested students are encouraged to use this form to help brainstorm ideas.

 Applicants must submit all of the following:

-- Online application form, including a full proposal for the applicant’s research goals or learning objectives through a work placement, information about the partner organization (if applicable) or a preliminary plan for research (proposed interview subjects, sources for data gathering, etc.)
+- Online application form, including a full proposal for the applicant’s research goals or learning objectives through a work placement, information about the partner organization (if applicable), or a preliminary plan for research (proposed interview subjects, sources for data gathering, etc.)

 - Name and contact information for an academic or professional reference from any relevant discipline or sector who can attest to your qualifications to undertake the summer work you propose with the support of the fellowship